-Closing retained earnings 31 March 2018 - IAS 39 3,426,491

-Adjustment to retained earnings from adoption of IFRS 9 on 1 April 2018

-Increase in provision of bank advances and loans at amortised costs (2,105)

-Increase in provision of property advances (245,426)

-Opening in retained earing 1 April 2018-IFRS 9 (3,178.960)
+Closing retained earnings 31 March 2018 - IAS 39 3,426,491 Adjustment to retained earnings from adoption of IFRS 9 on 1 April 2018 Increase in provision for bank advances and loans at amortised costs (2,105) Increase in provision for property advances (245,426) Opening retained earnings 1 April 2018 - IFRS 9 3,178,960 iii) Classification and measurement iv) Impairment of financial assets

-iii)Classification and measurement
+^{} Minority shareholder

-On 1 April 2018 (the date of initial application of IFRS 9), the group's management has assessed which business models apply to the financial assets held by the Group and has classified its financial instruments into the appropriate IFRS 9 categories.
+On 1 April 2018 (the date of initial application of IFRS 9), the Group's management has assessed which business models apply to the financial assets held by the group and has classified its financial instruments into the appropriate IFRS 9 categories.
 Loans and receivables have been moved from loans and receivables to loans to financial assets at amortised costs.